immunogenomics/TteK/README.md

 ## Contact
-Send us (ajonsson@bwh.harvard.edu or fanzhang@broadinstitute.org) an email if you have any questions about the data or the analyses.
+Send ajonsson@bwh.harvard.edu and fanzhang@broadinstitute.org (fan.3.zhang@cuanschutz.edu) an email if you have any questions about the data or the analyses.